groovyghoul/CR_FluentPoco/README.md

 CodeRush expansion plugin to turn a list of private fields into fluent methods.

-I created this to help me build helper classes for an automated testing framework I was making with Selenium and it's WebDriver.
+I created this to help me build helper classes for an automated testing framework I was making with [Selenium](http://docs.seleniumhq.org/) and it's [WebDriver](http://docs.seleniumhq.org/projects/webdriver/).

 ####Beginning Class####

 ```
-public class Person
+class Person
 {
     private string lastName;
     private string firstName;